 The Office of the Registrar reports retention and graduation data to the U.S. Department's National Center for Education Statistics (NCES).
-For a data report, please go to http://nces.ed.gov/ipeds/datacenter, and look up our institution, under Final Release Data: "SUM Bible College and Theological Seminary, Oakland, CA".
+For a data report, please go to http://nces.ed.gov/ipeds/datacenter, and look up our institution, under Final Release Data: "SUM Bible College and Theological Seminary, El Dorado Hills, CA".

-General information concerning "Graduate Performance" can also be found on www.sum.edu/fast-facts.
+General information concerning "Graduate Performance" can also be found on sum.edu/publications.